Alter80/AltShop/README.md

 # Project Details

-This project is a MERN stack ecomerce website
+This project is a MERN stack e-commerce website

 # Things are used in this project